conmurphy/kubernetes-hands-on/README.md

 You should see an output: `deployment.apps/hostname configured`

+- Confirm that **three** pods are now running

+`kubectl get pods -n hostname`

 - Cleanup the resouces

 `kubectl delete -f hostname-namespace.yaml`

-Deleting a namespace will delete all resources within it.
+> Note: Deleting a namespace will delete all resources within it (it might take some time as the pods terminate)

+- Confirm that the resources have been removed

+`kubectl get all -n hostname`

 ### 5. Stateless vs Stateful Apps
 ------